Deception: Deception detection

 Deception detection is extremely difficult unless it is a blatant or obvious lie or contradicts something the other knows to be true.
 While it is difficult to deceive a person over a long period of time, deception often occurs in day-to-day conversations between relational partners.
-Detecting deception is difficult because there are no known completely reliable indicators of deception and because people often reply on a truth-default state.
+Detecting deception is difficult because there are no known completely reliable indicators of deception and because people often rely on a truth-default state.
 Deception, however, places a significant cognitive load on the deceiver.
 He or she must recall previous statements so that his or her story remains consistent and believable.
 As a result, deceivers often leak important information both verbally and nonverbally.

-Deception and its detection is a complex, fluid, and cognitive process that is based on the context of the message exchange.
+Deception and its detection are complex, fluid, and cognitive processes that are based on the context of the message exchange.
 The interpersonal deception theory posits that interpersonal deception is a dynamic, iterative process of mutual influence between a sender, who manipulates information to depart from the truth, and a receiver, who attempts to establish the validity of the message.
 A deceiver's actions are interrelated to the message receiver's actions.
 It is during this exchange that the deceiver will reveal verbal and nonverbal information about deceit.
 Some research has found that there are some cues that may be correlated with deceptive communication, but scholars frequently disagree about the effectiveness of many of these cues to serve as reliable indicators.
-A cross cultural study conducted to analyze human behavior and deception concluded detecting deception often has to do with the judgements of a person and how they interpret non-verbal cues.
+A cross-cultural study conducted to analyze human behavior and deception concluded that detecting deception often has to do with the judgements of a person and how they interpret non-verbal cues.
 One's personality can influence these judgements also as some people are more confident in deceiving compared to others.
 Noted deception scholar Aldert Vrij even states that there is no nonverbal behavior that is uniquely associated with deception.
 As previously stated, a specific behavioral indicator of deception does not exist.
 There are, however, some nonverbal behaviors that have been found to be correlated with deception.
 Vrij found that examining a "cluster" of these cues was a significantly more reliable indicator of deception than examining a single cue.